netmod-wg/schedule-yang/draft-ma-opsawg-schedule-yang.md

 ## The "recurrence-with-date-times" Grouping

-   The following snippet can be used to indicate a recurrence that occur every 2 hours from 9:00 AM to 5:00 PM, and 6PM UTC time on 2023-12-01:
+   The following snippet can be used to indicate a recurrence that occurs every 2 hours from 9:00 AM to 5:00 PM, and 6PM UTC time on 2023-12-01:

 ~~~~